-- profiles (list) A list of profiles (bioxtasraw.
-SASM.
-SASM) to be interpolated. - ref\profile (bioxtasraw.SASM.SASM) The reference profile the profiles are interpolated onto.

-Returns interpolated\profiles - A list of interpolated profiles.
+- profiles (list) A list of profiles (bioxtasraw.SASM.SASM) to be interpolated. - ref\profile (bioxtasraw.SASM.SASM) The reference profile the profiles are interpolated onto. - Returns interpolated\profiles A list of interpolated profiles.
 Each entry in the list corresponds to the same entry in the input profiles list interpolated to the reference profile.

-bioxtasraw.RAWAPI.load\and\integrate\images (filename\list, settings, return all images=False)
+bioxtasraw.RAWAPI.load\and\integrate\images (filename\list, settings)